 Remember to be reasonable with your expectations for the first few lessons – there will be a lot of new information for everyone so don’t make things too complicated!

 Do you have the digital tools you need to get the most of the next school year?
-Get in touch with the team at Kami today at email@example.com to learn more about harnessing tech in the classroom.
+Check out the Kami app today to learn more about harnessing tech in the classroom.